StingerWrapper.jl - Part 3

 load/store the required field instead of the whole object.
 In this post, we

-will look at how we can abstract away the unsafe_load
+will look at how we can abstract away the unsafe_load and unsafe_store!

 functions from users and let them use Julia like syntax to access attributes.

-Initially, we planned to overload the getfield
+Initially, we planned to overload the getfield and setfield functions to

-wrapper type, make the calls to unsafe_load
+make accessors on the Stinger wrapper type, make the calls to unsafe_load

 access fields.
 However, Julia does not allow overloading these core functions yet (JuliaLang/julia#1974).
 Had this